About Us

 History

-Climate Change and Development Authority (CCDA) has undergone one re-structure before becoming an Authority.
-Since its establishment in August 2010, the authority’s staff strength has increased from 20 to 53 and now has a staff ceiling of 75.
-CCDA was established in August 2010 and replaced the former Office of Climate Change and Environmental Sustainability (OCCES) which was abolished by the National Executive Council (NEC) in 2009 due to irregularities.
-CCDA was officially an Authority in January 2016 replacing the former Office of Climate Change and Development (OCCD).
+The Climate Change and development Authority (CCDA) has undergone just one re-structure before becoming an Authority.
+Since its establishment in August 2010, the authority’s staff strength has increased from 20 to 53 and now at 75.
+The CCDA was established in August 2010 and replaced the former Office of Climate Change and Environmental Sustainability (OCCES) which was abolished by the Cabinet (NEC) in 2009 due to irregularities.
+CCDA was officially an Authority in January, 2016 replacing the former Office Of Climate Change and Development (OCCD).

 Our Vision